wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-guide-send-an-sms-with-python-fastapi-and-vonage.md

 You see a boat approaching and realize that it’s for you.

-You hop on and they bring you to safety.
+You hop on as it brings you to safety.

 Later that evening, you lay in bed watching Loki, thinking to yourself: Thank goodness for Python.

 The end.

 Let me know if you sent an SMS using this tutorial.
 You can Tweet me at [@tonyasims](https://twitter.com/TonyaSims).